Aquatic Invasive Species

 See MoreInvasive Crayfish Collaborative

 Invasive crayfish pose a substantial threat to aquatic habitats in the Great Lakes region because of their ability to reduce habitat quality and dramatically alter aquatic food webs.
-Currently, efforts to prevent the introduction and spread of invasive crayfish consist largely of reducing the size of existing populations and encouraging people to refrain from releasing crayfish into new bodies of water.
-The Invasive Crayfish Collaborative focuses on improving upon our collective management and outreach capabilities.
+Preventing the introduction and spread of invasive crayfish requires collaboration between researchers, natural resource managers, and other partners to develop effective management solutions.
+Illinois-Indiana Sea Grant facilitates the Invasive Crayfish Collaborative to bring together crayfish biologists, managers, and other interested partners to improve collective management and outreach capabilities in the Great Lakes region.

 See MorePublications